bhandawatlab/2023_CL062_Tao_Bhandawat/README.md

 1. Curve Fitting Toolbox
 2. Image Processing Toolbox
 3. Signal Processing Toolbox
 4. Statistics and Machine Learning Toolbox

 **You will need to install the following list of packages on RStudio**
-1. Community packages for working with flywire and hemibrain data:
+1. Community packages for working with flywire and hemibrain data:\
 	a. natverse, reticulate, neuprintr, hemibrainr, nat, natverse, nat.jrcbrains, fafbseg
 2. RConnectomicsAnalysis (note that this is just located within this folder)
 3. reticulate (to interface with python)
 4. R.matlab (to interface with MATLAB)
-5. Plotting packages
+5. Plotting packages:\
-		a. pracma, lsa, pheatmap, ComplexHeatmap, RColorBrewer, gridExtra,
+   	a. pracma, lsa, pheatmap, ComplexHeatmap, RColorBrewer, gridExtra
-6. Other useful packages
+6. Other useful packages:\
 	a. progress, bit64, pracma

 To get started, please download or clone the GitHub repository
 ```shell